How to Increase Handwriting Speed Through Occupational Therapy

 What is Handwriting, and Why is it Important?

-The clarity and legibility of handwriting are vital as they guarantee the transmission of information is accurate and accessible.
+The clarity and legibility of handwriting are vital as they guarantee that the transmission of information is accurate and accessible.

 Moreover, the ability to write swiftly and efficiently impacts various aspects of daily life, from education to professional settings, making it an indispensable skill for functional independence.